Help for understanding bone density test results

 Whatever your situation, I want to reassure you that knowledge is power when it comes to your bone density test results.
 Not only is there a lot to know about the numbers themselves, but there are several key “ground rules” that are important to better understand bone density test results in general.
-I encourage you to take these into account when looking at your own test results:

 “Ground rules” for understanding more about DEXA scan results